 Discovery of penicillin

-In 1928, Alexander Fleming was studying growth and characteristics of staphylococci, a type of round-shaped bacteria.
+In 1928, Alexander Fleming was studying the growth and characteristics of staphylococci, a type of round-shaped bacteria.
 In one of his uncovered Petri dishes, airborne spores from a bluish-greenish mold from a genus Penicillium settled in and formed a large colony, which then spread out in a circle and set about dissolving the staphylococci.

 This unforeseen event prompted Fleming to investigate the mold that was so effective in attacking the bacteria.
-In that same year, he isolated and cultivated this fungus in liquid medium, and found an active substance in the broth.
+In that same year, he isolated and cultivated this fungus in a liquid medium, and found an active substance in the broth.
 Fleming named the contaminated fungus Penicillium rubrum (later correctly identified as Penicillium notatum), which was the reason for naming the active substance penicillin.

-Fleming’s penicillin paper was published in 1929 in the British Journal of Experimental Pathology, and the discovery was largely ignored until scientists at Oxford University recognized its importance it in the early 1940s.
-Howard Florey from the William Dunn School of Pathology, a Cambridge biochemist Norman Heatley and Edward Abraham conducted exploratory research on how penicillin could be used to treat infection.
+Fleming’s penicillin paper was published in 1929 in the British Journal of Experimental Pathology, and the discovery was largely ignored until scientists at Oxford University recognized its importance in the early 1940s.
+Howard Florey from the William Dunn School of Pathology, a Cambridge biochemist Norman Heatley and Edward Abraham conducted exploratory research on how penicillin could be used to treat infections.

 At the Radcliff Infirmary, between February and June 1941, many rooms that have been emptied due to deficiency of research funds at the William Dunn School of Pathology were transformed into penicillin factories.
 Still, the produced amounts were low, so one of the tasks was to re-isolate penicillin from the urine of patients.